docker/docs/desktop/settings/windows-settings.md

 >
 > The **Kubernetes** tab is not available in Windows container mode.

-Docker Desktop includes a standalone Kubernetes server that runs on your Windows machine, so that you can test deploying your Docker workloads on Kubernetes.
+Docker Desktop includes a standalone Kubernetes server, so that you can test deploying your Docker workloads on Kubernetes.
 To enable Kubernetes support and install a standalone instance of Kubernetes running as a Docker container, select **Enable Kubernetes**.

+Select **Show system containers (advanced)** to view internal containers when using Docker commands.

+Select **Reset Kubernetes cluster** to delete all stacks and Kubernetes resources.

 For more information about using the Kubernetes integration with Docker Desktop, see [Deploy on Kubernetes](../kubernetes.md){:target="_blank" rel="noopener" class="_"}.

 ## Software Updates